MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Simulation Results

 \subsubsection{Multi-task dataset}

 Sionna~\cite{sionna}, an open-source library for link-level simulations based on TensorFlow, is employed to obtain datasets for multiple tasks in constructed environments.
-In particular, the BS is placed at $(-4.75m,4.75m,2.5m)$, which remains fixed in all scenes, while the users are randomly distributed in the scenario.
+In particular, the BS is randomly placed at $(\pm4.75m,\pm4.75m,2.5m)$, and the element in the scene graph matrix is set as 2 to label the BS position.
+Besides, the users are randomly distributed in the scenario.
 Then the Sionna ray tracing simulator~\cite{sionnart} is implemented to generate multipath channels in 3D environments, accurately representing propagation conditions by accounting for reflection, diffraction, and scattering.
 The simulated paths between the BS and the UE are also illustrated in Fig.~\ref{pic_sionna}.
 The parameters of the system are listed in Table~\ref{tab:parameters}.
-Based on the generated channels, we can calculate the data samples for different tasks in the MIMO-OFDM transceiver, including the received signal, user positions, multi-user channels, etc.
+Based on the generated channels, we can calculate the data samples for different tasks in the MIMO-OFDM transceiver, including the received signal, user positions, channels, etc.